 FTF families reintegrating have been exposed to a complex range of traumatizing experiences.
 How that trauma is processed, expressed, and treated will vary dramatically from person to person.
-However, symptoms and stigma can impede help-seeking behavior, identification of trauma, openness to care providers, and ultimately hamper the reintegration process.
-These dynamics are made more challenging by the fact that not all systems and settings are equally prepared to provide trauma-informed care.
-As a result, integrated programming for trauma-informed care needs to be sustainable, tailored to individual needs, and gender and culturally-sensitive, and as much as possible FTF families and individuals reintegrating need to be placed in appropriate settings that match their risks and needs.
+However, symptoms and stigma can impede help-seeking behavior, identification of trauma, openness

 The participation of foreign fighters in insurgencies worldwide is not new, and will continue.
-That said, the problem set presented by the scale of FTF family participation in the Islamic State campaign in Syria and Irag during the 2013-2019 period necessitates that states evaluate and, in many cases, reconstitute their policies and practices of repatriation and reintegration.
+That said, the problem set presented by the scale of FTF family participation in the Islamic State campaign in Syria and Iraq during the 2013-2019 period necessitates that states evaluate and, in many cases, reconstitute their policies and practices of repatriation and reintegration.
 As described in this section, it is essential that those best practices extend from a robust understanding of the foundations of the FTF problem, existing related knowledge gaps, and common programmatic challenges.
 In order to successfully create a comprehensive framework of best practices in the reintegration of FTF families, it is important to first identify actionable objectives to help shape and sharpen the transition from reintegration policy to practice.